-The 2016 wholesale rates resulted in a 0.6 % increase for wholesale customers who signed the 2016 Contracts, and a 3.8% increase for those wholesale customers who remained under the 2002 Contracts.
+The 2016 wholesale rates resulted in a 0.6% increase for wholesale customers who signed the 2016 Contracts, and a 3.8% increase for those wholesale customers who remained under the 2002 Contracts.
 Customers under the 2002 Contracts will pay their share of previously incurred OPEB costs (or the catch-up amount) through rates prior to the expiration of their contracts in 2021.
 Customers under the 2016 Contracts received a discount for the deferral of OPEB collections, extending those collections into the new contract period and resulting in the lower net wholesale rate increase.
-The District financed with taxable debt the 2016 Contracts customers' share of the OPEB catch-up amount for 2016 and 2017 and plans to issue additional taxable debt for catch-up funding in 2018.
+The District financed with taxable debt the 2016 Contracts customers' share of the OPEB catch-up amount for 2016, 2017 and 2018.
 The customers under the 2016 Contracts will commence payment of the related debt service beginning in 2022, the year after the expiration of the 2002 Contracts.

-Eight of the ten wholesale customers who remained under the 2002 Contracts filed for binding arbitration in May 2016 claiming the 2016 wholesale rate violates the 2002 Contracts, is contrary to Nebraska's rate statute and reflects bad faith toward those not signing the 2016 Contracts.
-These customers have since added the OPEB component of the 2017 wholesale rate to their dispute.
+Eight of the ten wholesale customers who remained under the 2002 Contracts filed for binding arbitration in May 2016 claiming the 2016 wholesale rate violated the 2002 Contracts, was contrary to Nebraska's rate statute and reflected bad faith toward those not signing the 2016 Contracts.
+These customers later added the OPEB component of the 2017 wholesale rate to their dispute.
 The arbitration panel ruled in favor of the District in April 2017.
-This case was appealed and argued before the Nebraska State Supreme Court ("Court") in March 2018.
-The District is awaiting the Court decision.
-Since the arbitration filing in May 2016, disputed amounts have been set aside in separate accounts.
-The amount of disputed revenues in the separate accounts was \$2.5 million and \$0.9 million as of December 31, 2017 and 2016, respectively.
+This case was appealed and argued before the Nebraska Supreme Court ("Court") in March 2018.
+The Court upheld the 2017 arbitration decision in June 2018.
+After the arbitration filing in May 2016, disputed revenue collections for OPEB were set aside in separate accounts until the Court decision.
+These disputed amounts were contributed to the OPEB Trust in 2018.

-The Northeast Nebraska Public Power District filed a lawsuit in the District Court of Wayne County, Nebraska regarding the demand and energy reduction provisions under the 2002 Contract.
-The court issued an order dated February 26, 2016, in favor of the Northeast Nebraska Public Power District which allows them to reduce their demand and energy purchases from the District by 30% in 2018, 60% in 2019 and 90% in 2020.
-The court decision will apply to certain other customers who have given notice for demand and energy reductions under the 2002 Contract.
-On March 23, 2016, the District filed a notice of appeal.
+The Northeast Nebraska Public Power District filed a lawsuit in the District Court of Wayne County, Nebraska ("District Court") regarding the demand and energy reduction provisions under the 2002 Contract.
+The District Court issued an order dated February 26, 2016, in favor of the Northeast Nebraska Public Power District which allows it to reduce demand and energy purchases from the District by 30% in 2018, 60% in 2019 and 90% in 2020.
+The District Court decision will apply to certain other customers who have given notice for demand and energy reductions under the 2002 Contract.
+On March 23, 2016, the District Court filed a notice of appeal.
 The Nebraska Court of Appeals affirmed the District Court decision in June 2017.
 The Nebraska Supreme Court declined to review the matter in September 2017.